GRADING AND CREDIT

 RIGHT OF APPEAL

-A student who has been placed on scholastic suspension and who feels that his or her case deserves special consideration may appeal the decision in person to the appropriate instructional, campus or Executive Dean who may, in extenuating circumstances, reinstate the student for one additional semester.
-If readmission is granted, the student will reenter on scholastic probation for that one semester until end-of-course grades determine the student’s academic standing for the next semester.
+A student who has been placed on scholastic suspension and who feels that his or her case deserves special consideration may appeal the decision in writing to and meet with the appropriate Dean who may reinstate the student for one additional semester.
+If readmission is granted, the student will remain on scholastic suspension for that one semester until end-of-course grades determine the student’s academic standing for the next semester.

 COURSE CREDIT FOR NON-CREDIT WORK

-Navarro College may grant credit hours for noncredit courses taken at the College, provided that the courses have equivalent course objectives and outcomes as Navarro College credit courses in an approved Workforce Education Program.
+Navarro College may grant credit hours for noncredit courses taken at the College, provided that the courses have equivalent course objectives and outcomes as Navarro College credit courses in an approved Career and Technical Education Program.

 Any student applying to receive academic credit for noncredit work must meet specific requirements.
 To receive credit at